On behalf of the Board of Directors it is our privilege and honour to present thenineteenth Annual Report and the

 Significant and Material orders passed by or courts

-There are no significant and material orders passed by the Regulators courts orTribunals which would impact thegoing concern status and the Company's future operations.
+There are no significant and the Regulators Courts or Tribunals which would impact thegoing concern status and the Company's future operations.

-The particulars of every contract or arrangements entered into by the Company withrelated parties referred to in sub-section (1) of Section 188 of the Companies Act 2013including certain arms length transactions under third proviso thereto is disclosed inForm No. AOC -2 attached as Annexure C.
+The particulars of every contract or arrangements entered into by the Company withrelated parties referred to in sub-section (1) of section 188 of the Companies Act 2013including certain arm's length transactions under third proviso thereto is disclosed inForm No. AOC -2 attached as Annexure C.